 Imagine my delight when Gwyneth Paltrow announced she was separating from her husband, Chris Martin, and called the process “conscious uncoupling.”
 It sounds like something that floats down from the clouds, a stray feather off cupid’s wing, come to gently rock your marriage into eternal slumber.
 It made my unexciting divorce seem like this sacred shared process of unhinging two lives into two very whole, separate and thriving entities.
 And don’t get me wrong, I will come out of this with my own whole, separate and thriving life, and wish the same for my ex, but realistically we’re each going to accomplish that on our own.

 I’ve come to realize perhaps being limited by our language isn’t always a bad idea.
 Maybe we need words that box us in and put us face to face with the unpleasantries of life.
 The same way we need words that set us free, we need words that give us a good slap across the face.
 I have to get real with myself.
-What I’m experiencing right now is much less kumbaya than holding hands with my ex into this next chapter in our lives.

 While conscious uncoupling seems to capture my very crunchy, touchy feely, let’s-talk-about-our-feelings philosophy about life and love, what I’m going through right now is a fucking divorce.